-Application Procedure for PhD/MLittt in Sociology
+Application Procedures for PhD & MLitt in Sociology

 Applications will be accepted from suitably qualified applicants regardless of nationality or residence.
 Applicants, however, must make their own visa/consular arrangements to ensure that they are eligible to reside in Ireland for the duration of their studies.

-- Transcripts can usually be obtained from one of the following offices, or their equivalent: the Registrar, faculty, or department/school of the applicant’s institution.
+Transcripts can usually be obtained from one of the following offices, or their equivalent: the Registrar, faculty, or department/school of the applicant’s institution.
 All transcripts must be appropriately stamped or endorsed.
 Please see Application Form for fuller details.

-- (b) Location of the proposed project within the current state of research and bibliography in the area (no more than 500 words)
+(b) Location of the proposed project within the current state of research and bibliography in the area (no more than 500 words)

-- (c) Relative significance of the contribution that the proposed project will make to the area (no more than 500 words)
+(c) Relative significance of the contribution that the proposed project will make to the area (no more than 500 words)

-- (d) Methodology (no more than 400 words)
+(d) Methodology (no more than 400 words)

 - Complete the Application Form

-- Send the completed application form and supporting documentation (except references) to:
+- Email the completed application form and supporting documentation (except references) to:

 The School of Sociology reserves the right to revise these application procedures at any time.